 For such an upscale hotel and bar, the vibe is somehow not slick and pretentious.
 Everyone who works here seems really nice.
 It’s my kind of fancy.

 The hotel is right across the street from MoMA.
-Sure, a cocktail here will cost more than your average dinner, but it’s worth it to take in the decadent view.
+Sure, a cocktail here will cost more than your average dinner, but it’s worth it for the atmosphere.
 I’d love to come back to the hotel for lunch or afternoon tea.

 Photos by AZ except when credited.